idris-hackers/idris-mode/readme.markdown

 [Idris]: http://www.idris-lang.org

+## Keybindings
+`idris-mode` follows conventions from SLIME whenever possible.
+In particular:

+* For ease of typing, any sequence of three keys allows the final key to be pressed with or without the control key, unless the last key is `h`.
+For example, `C-c C-d d` can also be typed `C-c C-d C-d`.
+* Documentation-related commands are prefixed with `C-c C-d`.
+* Commands related to **b**uilding packages are prefixed with `C-c C-b`.

 ## Error messages

 When loading a buffer, `idris-mode` will decorate errors from the Idris compiler with underlines.
 Tooltips show the error message.